SierraTEE Trusted Execution Environment

 SierraTEE for ARM TrustZone provides a minimal secure kernel which can be run in parallel with a more fully featured high level OS, such as Linux, Android, BSD - on the same core.
 It also provides drivers for the Rich OS ("normal world") to communicate with the secure kernel ("secure world").

 User space applications operate in "normal" mode.
 The kernel runs in "system" mode.
 The trusted kernel operates in "monitor" mode.
 Therefore, even a "rooted" application cannot access protected regions within the system.
 Anything can be made as part of the trusted infrastructure, from regions of PCI-E address space to NAND memory.
-SierraTEE provides a secure and easy-to-implement solution for ARM TrustZone.
+SierraTEE provides a secure and easy-to-implement solution for MIPS and ARM TrustZone.

 SierraTEE uses the ARM TrustZone security extensions to completely protect the secure kernel, and any secure peripherals, from code running in the normal world.
 This means that even if an attacker manages to obtain full supervisor privileges in the Rich OS, he cannot gain access to the secure world.